 There are many different rider types, as they can be combined differently.
 The basic and typical types are however riders for the mountains, sprints or time trials.

 Riders for the mountains mainly need climbing and downhill.
-The weigthening can vary a lot - some riders are better downhills while others prefor a lot of climbing.
-As supporting abilities, hills, sprinting and technique is often prefered.
-By combining the stats and potentials, you can create advanced rider types as a climbing rider who's a good finiseur.
+The weighting can vary a lot - some riders are better downhills while others prefer a lot of climbing.
+As supporting abilities, hills, sprinting and technique is often preferred.
+By combining the stats and potentials, you can create advanced rider types as a climbing rider who's a good finisher.

 Sprinting riders obviously need sprinting as their primary ability, while flat road and technique are important as well.
 Again, it's possible to make a sprinting rider strong on small climbs (hills or climbing) as well in order to expand his repertoire.
 Alternatively, the sprinter might become a good timetrailist and do well on short prologues.